xuemian168/QUU_Bill_Scanner/README.md

 - Processes multiple PDF bills at once
 - Exports data to CSV format for easy analysis
 - Supports debug mode for troubleshooting
-- Handles different address formats (MACGREGOR, SUNNYBANK HILLS)
+- Handles different address formats (such as WESTEND, SUNNYBANK HILLS)

 ## Requirements